-It’s cold, it’s dark, the only marathon I fancy is the boxset kind involving the TV, a blanket and a hot chocolate.
-It’s hard to stay motivated with your fitness over the winter, safe in the knowledge that any weight gain is easy hidden under chunky knitwear.
+It’s cold, it’s dark, and the only marathon I fancy is the boxset kind involving the TV, a blanket and a hot chocolate.
+It’s hard to stay motivated with your fitness over the winter, safe in the knowledge that any weight gain is easily hidden under chunky knitwear.

 Join a running club/ run with friends